 Starting a business in Ireland is a very straight-forward process when you use a licenced formation agent.
 Company Bureau can draft the company documents for you to sign and file everything with the CRO.
 Due to our close proximity and long-standing relationship with the CRO we can set up a limited liability company in Ireland in just 2-3 working days.
 We will then provide you with a full incorporation package including a certificate of incorporation, company seal, member’s certificates, and constitution (memorandum and articles of association).
 Click here to complete the application form and Order a Company Online.

-If you would like more information on any of the subjects covered in this article, please don’t hesitate to contact the experts at Company Bureau but completing our contact form or call the office on 01 6461625.
+If you would like more information on any of the subjects covered in this article, please don’t hesitate to contact the experts at Company Bureau by completing our contact form or alternatively, phone our offices directly on 01 6461625.